visionify/visionai/docs/scenarios/obstructed-camera-view.md

 - We use existing camera feeds from the premises to monitor whether the camera view is obstructed or not.
 We detect partial obstructions that may only partially block the camera view, such as fingers partially covering the lens.

-- VisionAI systemis able to run on edge devices.
+- VisionAI system is able to run on edge devices.
 It uses camera feeds for processing.

 - When an instance of obstructed camera is detected, an alert will be raised.